Cookie Consent by Privacy Policies website

 Summer Garden Competition

 Housing Services recently held a Summer Garden Competition, with entries judged across three categories: Best Individual Garden, Best Communal Garden, and Best Housing Sheltered Scheme.
 The judging panel was impressed by the creativity and care shown throughout the submissions.
 One standout was the wild garden at the rear of a property, which created a colourful haven and clearly reflected the time and effort invested.
 Another entry amazed the Housing Team with its beautifully maintained front and back gardens, showcasing tireless dedication and crowned by a striking sunflower that swayed the judges’ decision.
 The winning sheltered scheme demonstrated consistent excellence, providing a vibrant outdoor space for residents to enjoy year after year.
-The competition highlighted the pride residents take in their gardens and the positive impact these spaces have on the community.
+The competition highlighted the pride residents take in their gardens and the positive effect these spaces have on the community.

 Sing-Along Joy at Rockwell House